 Back in my day, if you knew your data structures, could build a CRUD app, and did not freeze during interviews, you would land a job.
 Today?
 AI tools like Claude Code, Codex, and Cursor write boilerplate faster than you can type.
 Some companies use AI to do the work of junior developers.
 The numbers don't lie:

-• Software developer employment for ages 22-25 declined nearly 20% by July 2025 (Stanford Digital Economy Study)
+- Software developer employment for ages 22-25 declined nearly 20% by July 2025 (Stanford Digital Economy Lab)

 Scary, right?

-Here is the good news: Software engineering jobs are still growing.
+Here is the good news: Software engineering jobs are still projected to grow.
 AI is transforming the role, not eliminating it.
 The developers who will thrive in 2026 and beyond are those who:

-1. Know the fundamentals deeply — Data structures, algorithms, system design, database normalization.
-Stuff AI can generate but can't teach you to understand.
+- Know the fundamentals deeply — data structures, algorithms, system design, database normalization.
+AI can generate this material but cannot teach you to understand it.

-2. Master AI tools — Learn to collaborate with Claude Code, Codex, Cursor, validate their outputs, and integrate into your workflow.
+- Master AI tools — collaborate with Claude Code, Codex, or Cursor, validate their outputs, and integrate them into your workflow.

-3. Think critically — AI writes code.
-You decide what to build, why it matters, and whether the output is correct.
+- Think critically — AI writes code; you decide what to build, why it matters, and whether the output is correct.

-The harsh truth?
-AI will never replace a developer who knows the fundamentals AND know how to utilize AI to their advantage.
+The harsh truth: AI will not replace a developer who knows the fundamentals AND knows how to use AI to their advantage.

 Why This Blog Exists